 If you think a student of yours would benefit from additional support with their academic skills, you can refer them to Skills@Library.
 In addition to our online academic skills resources, we provide an open programme of workshops and webinars and 1-to-1 support.
-We also offer a Maths drop-in service.
+We also offer 1-to-1 appointments for maths and statistics support.

 Refer students to a Skills@Library workshop

 Individual students can book a place on our workshops and webinars themselves through our online booking system.